-Agency policy 1080 requires each Oriana House facility to develop a staffing plan that addresses the physical layout of the facility, adequate staffing levels, composition of resident population, prevalence of substantiated and unsubstantiated allegations of sexual abuse, other relevant factors, and deviations to the staffing plan.
-The policy requires the plan to be reviewed on an annual basis and assess the effectiveness of the plan, prevailing staffing patterns, the deployment monitoring systems and other monitoring technologies, and resources to ensure adequate staffing levels.
+Agency policy 1080 requires each Oriana House facility to develop a staffing plan that addresses the physical layout of the facility, adequate staffing levels, composition of resident population, prevalence of substantiated and unsubstantiated allegations of sexual abuse, oth relevant factors, and deviations to the staffing plan.
+The policy requires the plan to be reviewed on an annual basis and assess the effectiveness of the plan, prevailing staffing patterns, the deployment of monitoring systems and other monitoring technologies, and resources to ensure adequate staffing levels.

-The agency provided the auditor with its most recent staffing plan for SHARP, along with the annual review report.
+The agency provided the auditor with its most recent staffing plan for the Residential Institution Probation Program (RIPP), along with the annual review report.
 The staffing plan includes: